 And so the judge requiring that they follow the contract that they signed [in May 2019] as the injunction [order], that’s about as minimal as you can go.”Benjamin Dunning, Denver Homeless Out Loud

-The city did not argue during the injunction hearing that they were sweeping encampments because there were COVID-19 outbreaks.
-Therefore, highlighting that the order is impeding on their abilities during the pandemic, is out-of-touch with what they were arguing in the hearing.
+The city did not argue that they were sweeping encampments because of COVID-19 outbreaks during the injunction hearing, and therefore highlighting that the order is impeding on their abilities during the pandemic, is out-of-touch with what they were arguing in the hearing.

-The primary reasons the city defendants outlined for why they conduct sweeps were because of trash, hazardous materials, human waste, rotten food, and rat infestations.
+The primary reasons the city defendants outlined for why they conduct sweeps include the presence of trash, hazardous materials, human waste, rotten food, and rat infestations.

-When Andy McNulty, attorney for the plaintiffs, was cross-examining Dr. Bill Burman—Chief Medical Officer of the City and County of Denver, and Director of Denver Public Health—Dr. Burman admitted that the problems concerning public health and safety which he identified could be “solved by ways other than clearing an encampment.”
+When Andy McNulty, attorney for the plaintiffs, was cross-examining Dr. Bill Burman (chief medical officer of the City and County of Denver and director of Denver Public Health), he admitted that the problems concerning public health and safety which he identified could be “solved by ways other than clearing an encampment.”

 With the city spending hundreds of thousands of dollars each year on the sweeps, they could potentially divert that money into solutions that will prevent the public health and safety concerns they allege.